chris-personal-projects/virtulib-project/README.md

 Users can 'log in' to our system, but this window is more for visual purposes and will automatically close regardless of input: users can enter whatever information they wish to.

-Users can change their personal information in their settings page by clickon the 'change?' button editing their specific field, and then clicking on the button once more.
+Users can change their personal information in their settings page by clicking on the 'change?' button editing their specific field, and then clicking on the button once more.
 Users can enter whatever fields they wish to in their name, email, phone, address, and password fields.
 Users can edit the rest of the fields from a drop-down menu for that specific field.